1. Consider the Costs of an Active v Passive Portfolio

 Fees have a huge impact on your wealth, so make sure you are getting a return that justifies the costs of managing your portfolio.

-2. Consider Alternatives to Expensive Wrap Accounts
+2. Consider Alternatives to Wrap Accounts

-There are other options that charge a fixed fee at a fraction of the cost of a traditional wrap.
+For a SMSF, there are other options that charge a fixed fee at a fraction of the cost of a traditional wrap.
 These reporting systems allow you to feed data from your various investment, bank and brokerage accounts.
 They provide consolidated reporting for the purposes of accounting and auditing a SMSF or simply providing you with an overall view of your investments.

 Even Wraps themselves can vary greatly in cost.
 If you want the benefits of having access to all your investments in one place, then make sure you don’t pay more than 0.3-0.4%.
 As some Wraps have a capped ongoing fee, if you have a large enough balance (about $2,000,000), the ongoing cost can be justified if you gain access to wholesale funds that suit your investment strategy.